getmubarak/design/p30/readme.md

 This eliminates flaky CI runs from sandbox downtime, avoids hitting rate-limited/paid APIs during load tests, and lets developers run full suites offline.

-You are building this as a **single-process library** — no distributed storage, no microservices, no plugin marketplace.
-All the complexity should live in your algorithms, data structures, and concurrency handling.

 ---